Best Vegetables for Containers in Late Summer and Fall

 Body

 It’s not too late to plant a few pots!
 Late summer provides plenty of time to grow in containers, which are perfect for small gardens.
-Find out which vegetables are best for container gardening during the summer and fall!
+Find out which vegetables are best for container gardening during summer and fall!

-You can’t go wrong with leafy salads which will grow into fall.
+You can’t go wrong with leafy salads, which will grow into fall.
 They will be far less likely to bolt in the late summer and fall months.
-Also, you can plant beets and many roots now for a late fall and early winter harvest.
+Also, you can plant beets and many roots for a late fall and early winter harvest.
 With beets, the greens are very tasty, too, similar to spinach!

-Best Vegetables for Container Gardening
+Best Vegetables for Fall Container Gardening

 Here is a full list of quick-growing vegetables.
 Just go to the garden store, look at some seed packets, and back out the number of weeks from your first fall frost date, plus a few weeks for harvesting!
 Many of these vegetables need 6 to 8 weeks before the first fall frost.
-Look for faster-producing varieties as well as dwarf varieties which are perfect for containers.
+Look for faster-producing varieties as well as dwarf varieties, which are perfect for containers.

 See our Fall Planting Calendar.